-• Effective immediately upon ratification of this Agreement, employees who are not included above in the above Random Drug and Alcohol Testing pool who bring in paraphernalia to the work place may be subject first to a written warning; thereafter any violation of the same nature shall be subject to progressive discipline.
+- Employees who are not included above in the above Random Drug and Alcohol Testing pool who bring in paraphernalia to the workplace may be subject first to a written warning; thereafter, any violation of the same nature shall be subject to progressive discipline.
 Paraphernalia shall be defined as any item used for the ingestion of any controlled substances including but not limited to those containing THC such as marijuana but shall not include items used for ingestion of any non-THC containing controlled substance that is lawfully possessed or prescribed.
-Such employees shall not be required to be subjected to reasonable cause drug testing, unless there are other factors indicating current drug use.

-• Effective immediately upon ratification of this Agreement, employees who are not included above in the above Random Drug and Alcohol Testing pool who bring in marijuana (not in violation of CA law) to the workplace shall be first issued a one-day suspension; thereafter violations of the same nature within a twenty-four (24) month period shall be subject to another suspension or termination at the discretion of management.
+Such employees shall not be required to be subjected to reasonable cause drug testing, unless there are other factors indicating current drug use. - Employees who are not included above in the above Random Drug and Alcohol Testing pool who bring in marijuana (not in violation of CA law) to the workplace shall be first issued a one-day suspension; thereafter, violations of the same nature within a twenty-four (24) month period shall be subject to another suspension or termination at the discretion of management.
 Such employees may continue to be subject to reasonable suspicion drug testing and if found under the influence may be subject to appropriate discipline.
 Any other illegal drugs shall continue to be reviewed on a case-by-case nature, subject to termination, reasonable suspicion drug testing and just cause standards.